 December 2016: As the fall and winter came, I started seeing lower range on my car, which is normal in cold temperatures.

 But I wondered if mine was worse than average, because in summer it could easily do 110 miles on the highway, whereas at 15 degrees F I ran out of juice after only 78 miles (I stubbornly ignored the low battery warning and actually ran flat while waiting at an intersection.
 Had to call the slow-but-free Nissan towing service to get the remaining 8 miles home.)

 On top of that, my car’s estimate of its own battery health was dropping much faster than expected.
 After 18 months of ownership, it had already lost 15% of its capacity, even with only 4500 miles on the odometer!

 So I did a bunch of testing at different temperatures, comparisons to other new Leafs, etc.

-Also, while Nissan had a good heart in trying to support me in the investigation, I found that very few people higher up in the company know anything about electric cars.
+While they had a good heart in trying to support me in the investigation, I found that very few people higher up in the company know anything about electric cars.
 Even with the high profile of this blog and frequent reposting of my earlier article by the MarketWatch newspaper, I wasn’t able to talk to a single Nissan engineer to find my technical answers.

 This is a notable contrast to Tesla, where people who work on the cars and the Supercharger network actually read these articles and send me emails proactively.
 A great practice for reaching your true fans – hint, hint.
-So if I were to buy another brand-new electric car in the future, I’d choose a Tesla 3 instead of another Nissan Leaf.

 On the other hand, used Leafs are incredibly affordable and they are everywhere.
 Still a great car year-round and if you have a gas-powered commute, you owe it to yourself to test drive one of these things.